glapointe7/CryptoGL/README.txt

 Stream ciphers include the following :
 Rabbit, RC4

+Asymmetric ciphers include the following (using a BigInteger library created by Matt McCutchen : https://mattmccutchen.net/bigint/):
+Hellman-Merkle Knapsack cryptosystem

 Hash functions include the following :
 Blake (224, 256, 384, 512), Keccak (0, 224, 256, 384, 512), SHA-1, SHA-2 (224, 256, 384, 512, 512/224, 512/256), MD2, MD4, MD5, RipeMD (128, 160, 256, 320), Whirlpool, Tiger (128, 160, 192).
 HMAC is supported for all of them except Keccak which it's not needed.